Table of Contents

 • : Stop

-• ▮◀: Jump to 5 seconds earlier (when the file supports it)
+• ▮◀: Jump back 5 seconds (when supported by the file)

-• ◀◀: Decrease playback speed (when the file supports it)
+• ◀◀: Decrease playback speed (when supported by the file)

-• ▶▶: Increase playback speed (when the file supports it)
+• ▶▶: Increase playback speed (when supported by the file)

-• ▶▮: Jump to 5 seconds later (when the file supports it)
+• ▶▮: Jump forward 5 seconds (when supported by the file)

 • : Open file

-• Progress bar: Click to jump to a playback position (when the file supports it)
+• Progress bar: Click to jump to a playback position (when supported by the file)

-You can adjust the content and interaction logic in the optimization scene while playing, so that most of the development work can be done on the computer, and the effect can be seen intuitively.
+You can adjust content and interaction logic in the scene while playing, enabling most development work on a computer with visual feedback.

 Note

-When playing new data or jumping to a playback position, the original data in the scene will not be cleared.
-The state of the AR components will also not be reset.
-They will behave as if the camera data suddenly jumps from the previous frame to the new data.
+When playing new data or jumping playback positions, existing data in the scene is not cleared.
+The state of AR components is not reset either.
+They will behave as if the camera data suddenly jumped from the previous frame to new data.

-To use the session workflow control feature of the tool, you need to check the Session Workflow option of the tool before running.
+To use the session workflow control feature, check the Session Workflow option in the tool before running.
 This option is checked by default.

 alt text